KyleBooth/CP-single-resource/minizinc/README.md

 **Single Resource Transformation:** MiniZinc Implementations
 **Author:** Kyle E. C. Booth (kbooth@mie.utoronto.ca)

+### Prerequisites

+Make sure you have MiniZinc installed on your computer.

 ### Running a model:

 To run a MiniZinc model, execute the following command in terminal: